nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_scheduler.rst

 Usage
 *****

-The SoftDevice event handler can call the :c:func:`event_scheduler_defer` function to schedule an event for later execution in the main thread.
+The SoftDevice event handler can call the :c:func:`bm_scheduler_defer` function to schedule an event for later execution in the main thread.

-To process these deferred events, call the :c:func:`event_scheduler_process` function regularly in the main application function.
+To process these deferred events, call the :c:func:`bm_scheduler_process` function regularly in the main application function.

 Dependencies
 ************